List of Rehabs in California

 California offers many treatment options for people struggling with substance use.
-Thankfully, they also provide opportunities for assistance with payment, thanks to the state's Medicaid program.
-These options allow more people to get help for addiction to recover.
+Thankfully, they also provide opportunities for assistance with payment, thanks to the state’s Medicaid program.
+These options allow more people to get help for addiction recovery.

 Paying for Treatment with Medicaid in California

 Medicaid may be an option for those who cannot afford private health insurance and are not offered insurance through their employer.
-California's Medicaid program, Medi-Cal, can pay for 100% of treatment costs.
-Over 6 million Californians enrolled in Medicaid plans as of December 2020.
+California’s Medicaid program, Medi-Cal, can pay for 100% of treatment costs.
+According to the California Health Insurance Marketplace 2023 Guide, over 1.8 million Californians enrolled in Medicaid plans during open enrollment for 2022.

 Using Private Insurance to pay for Drug Rehab in California